Loops

 Contribute to Docs

 Loops enable programs to execute the same set of statements multiple times until a stop condition is met.
-There are five types of loops in PowerShell:
+They are widely used for performing operations such as iterating through a list of files, processing user input, or automating repetitive tasks.

 • for